 After months of submissions and selection processes, the SeaMonkey Council announced a new logo for its project and application.
 The project's initial call for logo submissions was answered with no fewer than 197 different proposals submitted by Mozilla and SeaMonkey community members.
 From those 197 logos, amongst which were many good options, the Council selected the new logo after many discussions and a long decision process.

 The new artwork centers around an abstract figure resembling a "Sea Monkey", colored in a light, cyan/blue color, standing out from a dark blue circle with a wave pattern in the middle.
 This design, created by Alex Butin, not only looks professional and polished, but also fits perfectly as an icon on a modern computer desktop and is easily recognizable even in small sizes.
 Additionally, the look matches the rest of the mozilla.org family (Firefox, Thunderbird) quite well.
 And while the soft shapes and color shades create a very polished impression, the waves and the figure make people feel the new dynamic the internet suite application has gained through the new project.

 Above images show the SeaMonkey logo in different sizes, from 96px down to 16px.
 The SeaMonkey word and logo are registered as US trademarks by the Mozilla Foundation, and these logo images are also owned by the Mozilla Foundation (the SeaMonkey project is legally represented by the SeaMonkey Association), but they are free to use for promotion of our project and application.
-Some versions of the logo and derived artwork are used in the project code repository and the final SeaMonkey application, and provided under the MPL/LGPL/GPL tri-license for that purpose.
+Some versions of the logo and derived artwork are used in the project code repository and the final SeaMonkey application, and provided under the Mozilla Public License 2.0 (MPL) for that purpose.